ST10345327/SaveSmart/README.md

 2. Open in **Android Studio 2024.1+**.
 3. Ensure you have **JDK 17** configured.
 4. Build and run on an emulator or device (API 26+).
-5. Demo Video on Youtube:
+5. Demo Video on YouTube: https://youtube.com/shorts/o-3LbOdyXBU

 ##  Presentation